Chigzzer/css-exercises/flex/04-flex-information/README.md

+# What I learnt
+* I learnt that there is a simpler way to produce the outcome then what I usually do.
+I seem to make it a bit more complex, using more css then needed.

 # A very common website feature

 The goal of this exercise is to recreate a section that is found on many informational websites.